xblbaseball/ticker/README.md

 ## Usage

-In your broadcasting software, add a browser source pointed to [https://xblbaseball.github.io/ticker/]().
+In your broadcasting software, add a browser source pointed to either:

+* [https://xblbaseball.github.io/ticker/]() for a small bar at the bottom of the screen
+* [https://xblbaseball.github.io/ticker/news]() for the full sports news style frame

 Put the browser layer below your content.

 ### Regular Season vs Playoffs